lukerohde/docker-ruby-template/README.md

 The short cut for running your app then shelling in is `dcub app`

+## Using compose and the override file in production
+If running more than one compose app on a production server, you'll want to have your port mappings in the override.
+For instance, it is common to clash on postgres' port 5431 unless you override this port for each app.

+If you are running multiple compose apps that use each other's api's (think microservices) but don't want to expose those service publicly, configure an external docker network.  `docker network add my-production-net`

 ## Setup git for your new project